Article ID: 955 - Last Modified: August 27, 2013

 - Use the Python script "Compare ligands in different files" from the Script Center.
 This script has four options for structure retention.

-Several other methods are available in Suite 2012:
+Several other methods are available as of Suite 2012:

 - In Maestro, use the Merge Duplicates panel (Tools → Merge Duplicate Ligands).
 This produces a list of SMILES strings for the unique structures and writes them to a new file.